JiangYuTS/DPConCFil/README.md

 #### Direction for usage

-Please refer to DPConFil_Manual.ipynb for the comprehensive manual and illustrative examples on utilizing DPConFil.
+Please refer to Manuals/DPConCFil_Manual.ipynb for the comprehensive manual and illustrative examples on utilizing DPConCFil.

 #### The reference of the Example data